DanteChoppaXXX/WINDOWS_PROGRAMMING/PROJECTS/Reflective_DLL_Loader/Self-Mapping_Reflective_DLL_Loader.md

 2. Implement the `parser()` function as described above.
 3. Run and observe the output of PE metadata from your DLL file.

-Ready to proceed with writing the actual implementation of the parser?

 ---